|On this page…|

 Then save the file as gaplotchange.m in a folder on the MATLAB path.

-Note that because the scale of the y-axis in the lower custom plot is logarithmic, the plot only shows changes that are greater than 0.
-The logarithmic scale enables you to see small changes in the fitness function that the upper plot does not reveal.
+The plot only shows changes that are greater than 0, which are improvements in best fitness.
+The logarithmic scale enables you to see small changes in the best fitness function that the upper plot does not reveal.

 The plot function uses information contained in the following structures, which the genetic algorithm passes to the function as input arguments: